Richard Vanden-Bempde-Johnstone: Personal life

-In 1793 he assumed by Act of Parliament his maternal grandfather's surname of Vanden-Bempde but in 1795 he was authorised by Royal licence to resume the name of Johnstone in addition to those of Vanden-Bempde.
+In February 1793 he assumed by a private act of Parliament, Bempdé's Name Act 1793 (33 Geo.
+3. c.
+1 Pr.) his maternal grandfather's surname of Vanden-Bempde but in 1795 he was authorised by royal licence to resume the name of Johnstone in addition to those of Vanden-Bempde.

 He died in July 1807, aged 74, and was succeeded in the baronetcy by his son John.
 His grandson Sir Harcourt Vanden-Bempde-Johnstone, 3rd Baronet, was raised to the peerage as Baron Derwent in 1881.